mcinglis/c-style/readme.md

 #### Don't comment what you don't need to

-You want to fit as much on screen as you can, so if you can make a line of code self-commenting rather than adding a second line above it, do so.
+You want to fit as much on screen as you can, so if you can make a line of code self-commenting rather than adding a comment line above it, do so.
 If you can say the same thing in one sentence which is being said in three, do so.
 Avoid line-expensive comment styles at all costs.